axibase/atsd-use-cases/research/paris-accords/README.md

-must give almost half a decade's notice to the other signatories, but some [legal experts](https://www.cfr.org/blog-post/vietnam-and-united-states-make-nice-now-disappointment-looms) have theorized that the President may be able to withdraw from the original 1992 framework in order to bypass the lengthy withdrawal process in as soon as a year.
+must give almost half a decade's notice to the other signatories, but some [legal experts](https://www.cfr.org/blog-post/vietnam-and-united-states-make-nice-now-disappointment-looms) have theorized that the President may be able to withdraw from the original 1992 framework to bypass the lengthy withdrawal process in as soon as a year.
 Further, most of the mechanisms of the Paris Agreement were set to begin taking effect in 2020, making them mostly symbolic at present.
 In the meantime, however, public data provided by states like New York can offer a unique insight to the policies currently